jmilabs/dev-setup/existing-code-writeup.md

 <hr />

-To ensure that only the correct isolates are included in the **mic frequency count**, `isolate_filter.rb` a where clause is generated based on the filtered attributes.
+To ensure that only the correct isolates are included in the **mic frequency count**, `isolate_filter.rb` generates a where clause based on the filtered attributes.

 For more information see the code docs: